sajari/sdk-react-guide/README.md

 );
 ```

 Let's call the function we are passing to the map method `renderResult`.
 Next up we add that function to the component.
-Above the return, add the following:
+Above the return, add the following `renderResult` function:

 ```javascript
  function renderResult(result) {